|21st Nov 2019 to 1st Oct 2020|

 For more information and to register, visit iversity.org/en/courses/remembering-empire

 While we take every opportunity to ensure the details for Remembering Empire are accurate, we always advise that you contact the event organiser before setting out for the event to avoid disapointment.
+All information (whether in text or photographs) is given in good faith but should not be relied upon as being a statement of representation or fact.

 Looking to reach new customers?
 We offer a variety of advertising options with prices starting from just £30 per month!